Showing all 2 results

-If your trailer does not exceed 2.5 tonnes ATM, it must have at least one safety chain complying with Australian Standard AS 4177.4-1994, or Australian Standard AS 4177.4-2004 ‘Caravan and light trailer towing components – Part 4.
+If the trailer does not exceed 2.5 tonnes ATM, it must have at least one safety chain complying with Australian Standard AS 4177.4-1994, or Australian Standard AS 4177.4-2004 ‘Caravan and light trailer towing components – Part 4.

 Trailers 2.5 To 3.5t

-Trailer over 2.5 tonnes and under 3.5 tonnes ATM, it must have two safety chains of a designation of 3500 kg or higher for each chain.
+If the trailer is over 2.5 tonnes and under 3.5 tonnes ATM, it must have two safety chains of a designation of 3500 kg or higher for each chain.